zestysoft/sensus_analytics_integration/README.md

 ### **Prerequisites**

-- **Home Assistant**: Ensure you have Home Assistant installed and running.
 - **HACS (Home Assistant Community Store)**: Make sure HACS is installed in your Home Assistant instance.
 If not, follow the [HACS Installation Guide](https://hacs.xyz/docs/installation/prerequisites).

 ### **Steps to Install**